 The CIR Panel noted that glycerin derived from the Jatropha plant may contain phorbol esters.
 The FDA advises that glycerin from this source should not be used in cosmetics.
 Conventional impurity tests may not detect these toxins.

-The CIR 2014 report reviewed multiple reproductive and developmental toxicity studies.
+The CIR 2014 report reviewed multiple reproductive and developmental toxicity studies in animals.
 Oral NOAEL for maternal toxicity and teratogenicity: 1,310 mg/kg/d in rats, 1,280 mg/kg/d in mice, and 1,180 mg/kg/d in rabbits — with no fetal abnormalities observed in any species.
 No adverse effects were seen in rats administered 20% glycerin in drinking water throughout gestation and nursing; the F1 generation reproduced normally.
+Note: these findings are based on animal studies; no large-scale human clinical trials on topical glycerin during pregnancy have been published.
 Topical glycerin is generally considered safe during pregnancy, but always consult your healthcare provider.

-Double humectant power: HA holds up to 1,000x its weight in water while glycerin provides steady, long-lasting moisture.
-A hydration superteam.
+Double humectant power: HA is known for its exceptional water-binding capacity while glycerin provides steady, long-lasting moisture.
+Complementary humectants that work well together.

 Niacinamide strengthens the skin barrier while glycerin supplies hydration.
 Complementary mechanisms with no conflict.